DataDaneHQ/Coursera-TikTok-Capstone-Project/01_Welcome.md

     - An Excel sheet outlining the workflow and key milestones for the TikTok Claims Classification Project.
     - *Download to view by clicking on "View Raw"*
 2. [Project Proposal](03_C1_TikTok_Project_Proposal.pdf)
-    - Outline of objectives and approach for the TikTok Claims Classification Project.
+    - Outline of objectives and approach for this initiative.
 3. [Initial EDA - Jupyter Notebook](04_C2_JP_Notebook_Prelim_EDA.ipynb)
-    - Initial data exploration and analysis for the TikTok project.
+    - Initial data exploration and analysis.
 4. [Executive Summary](05_C2_Executive_Summary.pdf)
-    - Summary of key findings from the preliminary data analysis.
+    - Summary of key findings from the preliminary analysis.